Rmnlly/graphql-lambda-setup/README.md

 At the root of the project

+`npm run build`
 `npm run dev`

 What this is really doing is bundling the graphql code with webpack and then invoking `netlify dev` which creates an environment thats as close to the netlify (AWS) lambda environment as possible, but with some pit falls.
 [Netlify Dev Docs](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md)

+### Deploying

+Depending on how you want to deploy it will consist of a few steps.

+`netlify login`

+Then you will initialize your repo as a netlify site (Note: you want to select Create & configure a new site)

+`netlify init`

+you will be walked through a project initialization, follow it.
+Then if you hooked up a github repo you will have a deploy hook that deploys your site each time you push a commit.
+Alternatively you can delpoy previews with:

+`netlify deploy`

+This will run the "[build]" step in our netlify.toml and deploy to a hashed testing site.
+To deploy to production manually you can do:

+`netlify deploy -p`

+However when deploying this way you'll need to npm install in the functions folder first as it will zip up your depenedancies along with your code.

+### Closing

+You can remove the webpack from this project, its not really needed and adds awkward complexity, I just added it as a proof of concept to show that with netlify functions we can have a decent build step.
+There also wasn't any straightforward documentation on graphql lambda's in netlify so here you go, have fun! 🚀